rafael-santiago/pig/doc/shell.md

 ## Executing external commands from the shell

-When you are doing some pentest session or anything related sometimes you need to switch to another applications, maybe a editor to take some notes, etc. Being on ``shell`` mode you can use the "outsider" marker in order to execute the supplied command externally from the pig's shell.
+When you are doing some pentest session or anything related, sometimes you need to switch to other applications, maybe a text editor to take some notes, etc. Being on ``shell`` mode you can use the "outsider marker" in order to execute the supplied command outside from the pig's shell.

 The outsider marker is denoted by an exclamation symbol: